Booloominbah: Landscape

 Booloominbah sits in a landscape of an English country estate, including two drives, a gate and inner gate, a dam and a deer park below to its south.
 The main drive is flanked by a double avenue of English elm trees (Ulmus procera).
 The location of the second drive is marked by a section of remnant hedge.

-The deer park and house are surrounded by a collation of mature trees including "English" (European) elm (Ulmus procera), poplars (Populus spp.) and many more.
+The deer park and house are surrounded by a collation of mature trees including "English" (European) elm (Ulmus procera) and poplars (Populus spp.).

 Gardens

 Booloominbah is surrounded by three distinct gardens: the north, south and east.
 The northern garden is boarded by a hedge and is predominantly a lawn area.
 The garden is intersected by 1990s path.
-The gardens to the south and east are lawns interspersed with mature trees, including (to the south) a Bunya pine (Araucaria bidwillii), Atlas cedar (Cedrus atlantica) and Chir/Himalayan pine (Pinus roxburghii).
+The gardens to the south and east are lawns interspersed with mature trees, including (to the south) a bunya pine (Araucaria bidwillii), Atlas cedar (Cedrus atlantica) and Chir/Himalayan pine (Pinus roxburghii).

 A 1992 report indicated there was a rose garden located to the south of the house.